 Marketing and Graphic Designer

-Shannon is an enthusiastic and passionate Arizona Trail ambassador.
-A passionate mountain biker, bikepacker, and trail runner, she’s always looking to spend time on the trail and inspire others to fall in love with the AZT.
-She enjoys pushing pixels as a graphic designer and marketing guru, and has been lending her talents to the ATA since 2016.
+Shannon is an enthusiastic Arizona Trail ambassador.
+She’s always looking to spend time on the trail and inspire others to fall in love with the AZT.
+She loves pushing pixels as a graphic designer, and has been lending her talents to the ATA since 2016.
 Her own graphic design business, Sugarfrog Design Studio, was started after she left San Diego and moved to Tucson in 2006.
+The outdoors are her playground, and she enjoys mountain biking and trail running.
 A SoCal convert, she feels incredibly blessed to live and work in Arizona and is always looking for a new adventure…living life ‘with the lid off’!

 Aaron has been with the Arizona Trail Association since the summer of 2008 when the “Close the Gap” trail work was being done just north of Flagstaff.
 He publishes and maintains all the passage maps, interactive website maps, and supply map data for the Arizona Trail App, Arizona Trail To Go App, Topo/Trail Line Map Set, exports to GPX files that are posted on the aztrail.org website as well as other various map products.
 He’s been working in GIS (Geographic Information Systems) since 1996 after receiving a Bachelor’s Degree in Applied Geography from Northern Arizona University.
 He mostly likes mountain biking and hiking trails across the state and hopes to bite off segments of the Arizona Trail until he completes it.
 In 2015 he received the AGIC (Arizona Geographic Information Council) Chairperson’s Volunteer of the Year Award for his work with the ATA.